Settlers, Rails & Trails: Present day

 In 2021 the museum launched a new concept: the Art and Culture Exhibition, a celebration of local artists.
-For the first time in Argyle, an art gallery has taken shape to highlight local talent.
+For the first time in Argyle, an art gallery took shape to highlight local talent.

 As the museum grows, it continues to collect artifacts, provide research and educational tours to visitors.

 In addition to programming based in Argyle, the museum also conducts off-site exhibits, displays and programming.
-The famous Canadian flag collection has been displayed in Manitoba's legislature seven times and could be found in Winnipeg's Millennium Library and Princess Auto corporate headquarters, Winnipeg.
+The Canadian flag collection has been displayed in Manitoba Legislative Building seven times and could be found in Winnipeg's Millennium Library and Princess Auto corporate headquarters, Winnipeg.

 We Will Remember Them - History of Veterans of Brant-Argyle Region (history book) was released in summer 2016.
 Voices of War theatrical production was specifically written for the museum and toured in fall 2015 including performances at Domain, Stonewall, Selkirk, Teulon and Argyle, Manitoba.
-The DVD version of the production was produced and released in Fall 2016 to coincide with Remembrance Day.
+The DVD version of the production was produced and released in fall 2016 to coincide with Remembrance Day.
 The uniforms, props and artifacts from the production are on display in the museum's main gallery.

 SR&T regularly holds events to mark National Flag of Canada Day each year on February 15.
 The museum conducts exhibits at local schools, and has created two displays in the Manitoba Legislature's rotunda.
 In 2016 the museum produced an exhibit highlighting the historic flags of Manitoba for that provincial flag's 50th anniversary.

 Museum’s collection

 Local artifacts and history

-There are over 1,500 artifacts in the museum’s collection in categories ranging from local history, agriculture, education, religion, business and railway exhibits.
-The museum continues to use the Ekhart railway station to house the Canadian railway artifacts and the general store building to display the items popular during the 1920s to 1970s.
-A blacksmith shop houses the agricultural artifacts as well as those familiar to the local smithy.
-Outside exhibits include a stretch of 60 lb rail containing four small pieces of rolling stock known as jiggers.
+There are over 4,000 artifacts in the museum’s collection in categories ranging from local history, agriculture, education, religion, business and railway exhibits.
+The museum is home to the Canadian Flag Collection, holding over 1,800 flags & artifacts from Canada's historic, corporate, regional, sport & special events.
+The Manitoba Brick & Block Collection holds over 700 bricks, tools, photographs and masonry related artifacts.

 Veterans of the Brant-Argyle Region is an exhibit that honours the 173 veterans of the area.
-Artifacts from the Fenian Raids (1860s) to present-day Afghanistan, including photos, medals, uniforms and other artifacts, are on display.
+Artifacts from the Fenian raids (1860s) to Afghanistan, including photos, medals, uniforms and other artifacts, are on display.

 In 2015 the museum wrote and produced a live theatrical production called Voices of War.
 A DVD and history book now encompass the story of this play.